Memory Analysis

 Advanced memory dump analysis with support for all Windows versions from XP to 11, for both x86 and x64 architectures.

 When opening a memory dump, an initialization dialog is displayed that allows you to select the appropriate profile for the dump, as well as configure paging support and scanning options.
+Various dump formats are supported, including raw images, Windows crash dumps, and VMWare VMEM/VMSS files.

 The initialization dialog provides a preview to confirm the correctness of the selected memory profile.